valerii-tsvietkov/ansible-shortcuts/documentation/intro/README.md

 When dealing with clouds always prefer use of [Dynamic Inventory](http://docs.ansible.com/ansible/intro_dynamic_inventory.).
 It is an axiom.
 Please read also about [using-inventory-directories-and-multiple-inventory-sources](http://docs.ansible.com/ansible/latest/user_guide/intro_dynamic_inventory.html#using-inventory-directories-and-multiple-inventory-sources) and [static-groups-of-dynamic-groups](http://docs.ansible.com/ansible/latest/user_guide/intro_dynamic_inventory.html#static-groups-of-dynamic-groups).
-This is powerful way how to make Your inventory really extendable.
+This is powerful way how to make Your inventory extendable.

 ## Variables

-Variables are atached to hosts even when You mention it in group it will boil down that You need target host from this group to access Variable examples
+Variables are attached to hosts even when You mention it in group it will boil down that You need target host from this group to access Variable examples
 *cat group_vars/client/main.yml*
 ```